-The Center for Tobacco Products (CTP) initiated a \$250 civil money penalty (CMP) action against Respondent for unlawfully selling cigarettes to minors, on two separate occasions, and failing to verify, by means of photo identification containing a date of birth, that the purchasers were 18 years of age or older, on one occasion, in violation of the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, 21 C.F.R. pt.
+The Center for Tobacco Products (CTP) initiated a \$250 civil money penalty (CMP) action against Respondent for unlawfully selling cigarettes to minors, on two separate occasions, in violation of the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. \$ 301 et seq., and its implementing regulations, 21 C.F.R. pt.
 1140.
 During the hearing process, Respondent has failed to comply with a judicial direction regarding CTP's discovery request.
 I therefore strike Respondent's answer and issue this decision of default judgment.